April 20, 2023

 1) Took BM lessons

-Many years ago I took BM lessons once a week for 3 months which taught me the basics and gave a good foundation for understanding the language.
+Many years ago I took BM lessons once a week for 3 months which taught me the basics and gave a foundation for understanding the language.
 There are many classes available, such as:

-2) Used the Ling language learning app
+2) Used a language learning app

 Example Interview Questions: